 Tips to Avoid Losing Videos on Mac

 Just because there are many ways how to recover deleted video files on Mac doesn’t mean that you shouldn’t do as much as you can to avoid losing important footage.
 After all, video recovery is a complicated process, and 100% success is never guaranteed.
-By following our simple tips, you can edit video on your Mac knowing that your files are safe and that you won’t jeopardize your chance of successful recovery by making an easily avoidable mistake.
+Here are the most important tips that can help you avoid losing videos on Mac.

 1. Back Up Your Videos